U.S. gasoline prices sink as Harvey subsides

-Benchmark U.S. gasoline prices fell by more than 4 per cent on Monday as oil refineries and pipelines in the U.S. Gulf Coast slowly resumed activity after Hurricane Harvey subsided, easing concerns over supply shortages in the world's top oil consumer.
+Benchmark U.S. gasoline prices slumped on Monday to pre-Hurricane Harvey levels as oil refineries and pipelines in the U.S. Gulf Coast slowly resumed activity, easing supply concerns.

-Brent crude oil futures were however trading lower, down 40 cents at $52.35 a barrel by 0915 GMT, after a powerful North Korean nuclear test triggered a shift away from crude markets to assets perceived to be safer, such as gold.
+Brent crude oil futures were flat at $52.75 by 1340 GMT, paring earlier losses after a powerful North Korean nuclear test triggered a shift away from crude markets to assets perceived to be safer, such as gold.

-U.S. West Texas Intermediate (WTI) crude futures were more stable, up 6 cents at $47.35 barrel.
-NYMEX gasoline futures were down 4.2 per cent to $1.6755 a gallon, levels last seen on Aug.
-25, the day Harvey struck.
+U.S. West Texas Intermediate (WTI) crude futures, however, were up 34 cents at $47.63 barrel as U.S. demand, hit by reduced refinery activity since Harvey made landfall on Aug.
+25, recovered.

+NYMEX gasoline futures were down 3.2 per cent at $1.6916 a gallon, levels last seen on Aug.
+25, the day Harvey struck, crippling production and causing widespread flooding.

-Damage to the oil infrastructure in the Gulf Coast hub by Harvey appeared less extensive than some had feared, boosting the outlook for demand in the world's top oil consumer.
+Still, damage to the oil infrastructure in the Gulf Coast hub by Harvey appeared less extensive than some had feared.

-A number of major refineries, which convert crude oil into refined products such as gasoline and jet fuel, as well as distribution pipelines were gradually resuming operations.
+A number of major refineries, which convert crude oil into refined products such as gasoline and jet fuel, as well as distribution pipelines, were gradually resuming operations on Monday.

+Valero Energy's 225,000 barrels per day (bpd) Texas City refinery was the only plant reported to be running at normal rates so far.

+At the same time, about 5.5 per cent of the U.S. Gulf of Mexico's oil production, or 96,000 barrels of daily output, remained shut on Sunday, down from a peak of more than 400,000 bpd last week.

 "The disruptions from Hurricane Harvey in the U.S. Gulf Coast are gradually clearing.
 In the broader scheme of things, it appears that so far the energy industry was spared major damages to assets and infrastructure," analysts at Vienna-based JBC Energy said in a note.